 Inference of Rt

-Inference of Rt under the simulation-based method then involves repeated simulation of the modified renewal equation model.
-An iterative version of ABC is used.
-In short, the idea underlying the method is that the model is simulated repeatedly in each week t, with a different value of Rt used in each simulation (these Rt values are sampled independently from the prior, and incidence data for times before week t are sampled from matching simulations from earlier weeks).
-This is repeated until a fixed number of simulations (denoted M) have been run in which the simulated number of cases in week t exactly matches the corresponding number of cases in the data, It.
+Inference of Rt under the simulation-based method involves repeated simulation of the modified renewal equation model, using an iterative version of ABC is used.
+In short, the forward model is simulated repeatedly in each week t, with a different value of Rt used in each simulation (these Rt values are sampled independently from the prior, and incidence data for times before week t are sampled from matching simulations from earlier weeks).
+This process is repeated until a fixed number of simulations (denoted M) have been run in which the simulated number of cases in week t exactly matches the corresponding number of cases in the data, It.
 The values of Rt used to generate the matching simulations are then combined into a posterior estimate for Rt.
 In all of our analyses using the simulation-based method, a value of M=1000 was used.

 This procedure is then repeated each week.
 Since this approach only involves obtaining matching simulations for a single week at a time, estimates of Rt can be obtained relatively quickly (compared to attempting to match an entire simulation run over multiple weeks to the real-world data, as in standard ABC rejection sampling [29]).
 For a more detailed description of the simulation-based inference method, including an explanation of how cases are distributed between timesteps within the first week in each simulation, see the Supplementary Material.
 A schematic explaining the steps involved in the inference procedure is shown in Fig S1.